 Example Problem #1:

-1. First, determine the amount of potassium.
+1. First, determine the urine potassium concentration.

-2. Next, determine the amount of creatinine.
+2. Next, determine the urine creatinine concentration.

 The values given above are inserted into the equation below and the solution is calculated: